 Hyde Park City has no authority to approve or permit events other than in Hyde Park City.
 Permits issued by Hyde Park City apply only to the City, and if an event crosses into a municipality across the City line, applicants should determine if a permit is necessary in the other jurisdiction.

 Hyde Park City reserves the right to deny permit applications for proposed special events which pose a significant danger or threat to the public health, welfare or safety, or which may result in unreasonable inconvenience or cost to the public.
+Hyde Park City may also deny special event permit applications due to failure to pay outstanding fees and charges imposed by the City for the property or applicant or due to documented history of noncompliance with conditions and requirements of prior special event permits.

 If a special event permit application is denied, the reason or reasons for denial shall be provided in writing to the applicant.